PaddlePaddle/Paddle/doc/design/dynamic_rnn.md

 A common neural network structure called recurrent neural network(`RNN` for short), which there is a directed circle in the neural network model.
 RNN can use a internal memory to process arbitrary sequences of inputs.

 PaddlePaddle Fluid directly represents the `directed circle` in the `ProgramDesc`, since we do not use directed acyclic graph to represent our model.
 The `ProgramDesc` just like the AST of a programming language, which describes the computation instructions for training a neural network.
-We use arrays and a while loop to describe the training process of an RNN.
-The C++ code below demonstrates the forward logic of RNN which PaddlePaddle Fluid generates in `ProgramDesc`.
+We use arrays and a while loop to describe the training/inference process of an RNN.
+The C++ code below demonstrates the forward logic of RNN generated in ProgramDesc of PaddlePaddle Fluid.

 ```cpp
 auto input = LoDTensor(...);  // LoDTensor is the data structure for time series